Skip to content

 How to Make Beef Empanadas

-• Bake.
-Place the beef empanadas on a large baking sheet lined with parchment paper or a Silpat and bake at 400°F for 20 minutes until golden brown.
+Place the unbaked empanadas on a large baking sheet lined with parchment paper or a Silpat and bake at 400°F for 20 minutes until golden brown.

 • Don’t overfill your empanadas.
 If you add too much filling, it could burst and leak out while it’s baking.
 Make sure you leave enough space around the edges to seal your empanadas tightly.